-The Japanese term 'mono no aware' translates literally to the pathos of things — a term coined by 18th century scholar Motoori Norinaga.
-He used this expression to encapsulate the spirit of Japanese literature that would eventually form parts their cultural traditions.
-Contrary to the Western pursuits of engineered happiness, power and control — based largely on classical Greek ideals — the Japanese often valued a "deep feeling", "sensitivity", or "awareness" to the measures in life and its fleeting beauty.
+The Japanese term 'mono no aware' translates literally to the pathos of things — a term coined by 18th-century scholar Motoori Norinaga.
+He used this expression to encapsulate the spirit of Japanese literature that would eventually form parts of their cultural traditions.
+Contrary to Western tendencies toward engineered happiness, power and control — based loosely on classical Greek ideals — parts of Japanese culture often valued a "deep feeling", "sensitivity", or "awareness" to the measures in life and its fleeting beauty.
 Rather than a sense of permanence, it was in the transience of things that one found notions of the sublime.
-The wilted colour of Sōla flowers, the patina of Cor-ten Steel, the passing ring of the Gion Shōja bells added only character and beauty to a transient and changing life.
-The careful awareness of time and place presents viewers with the latent, buried emotions in a reality.
-From the calls of birds, to the ripple of streams, being present to these observations formed a practice of self-cultivation that was often considered 'ways of living'.
+The wilted colour of Sōla flowers, the patina of Cor-ten Steel, the passing ring of the Gion Shōja bells added character and beauty to a transient and changing life.
+The mindful awareness of time and place presents viewers with the latent, buried emotions in reality.
+From the calls of birds to the ripple of streams, being present to these observations formed a practice of self-cultivation that was often offered a key to 'ways of living'.

-Mono no aware explores beauty as a more ubiquitious rather than a singular experience, or a state of being that passes both internally and externally.
+Mono no aware explores beauty as both a ubiquitous and singular experience, or a state of being that passes both internally and externally.
 Instead of harbouring feelings of cynicism and control over one's realities, being aware of its transitory existence is, for parts of Japanese history, a call to the spirit of a moment.
-It is a patient, nuanced appreciation of the passing phenomena in our emotions, truths and realities.
+It is a patient, nuanced appreciation of the passing phenomena in our emotions, truths, and realities.
 The term is one of the most beautiful and sweeping concepts that illustrate the presence of being — of wakeful seeing.

 This Japanese expression confronts the bittersweet feeling of perceiving the change in things.
 As Sei Shonagon wrote in the 10th century Pillow Book, “when one has stopped loving somebody, one feels that he has become someone else, even though he is still the same person.”
-This is the latent pain that accompanies people, place, and time as they transform.
-The most common, modern theme is the fondness for the cherry blossom, embodied by those who gather, picnic and pose beneath the branches of the beautiful Sakura tree, capturing the transitory moment of the blossom.
-After flowering for about a week, the blossoms fall to animate benign feelings of joy and sorrow, or mono no aware.
+This is the latent pain and joy that accompanies people, place, and time as we realize change.
+The most common, modern theme is the fondness for the cherry blossom, embodied by those who gather, picnic and pose beneath the branches of the beautiful Sakura tree, capturing the fleeting moment of the bloom.
+After flowering for about a week, the blossoms fall to animate feelings of joy and sorrow, or mono no aware.
 The Japanese film director, Yasujirô Ozu is also considered a model of this thinking.
-His works use objects over actors to express a sense of place, feeling and the pathos of things.
+His works use objects over actors to express a sense of place, feeling, and the pathos of things.
 It also follows through some of the studies here.

 • • •